If you’re an avid traveler, the card_name may be a great addition to your wallet.

 Top Cardholder Benefits

-- Generous Welcome Bonus: Earn a one-time bonus of 75,000 Miles if you spend at least $4,000 on purchases within the first three months of the account opening, equal to $750 in travel
+- Generous Welcome Offer: Earn 75,000 Miles if you spend at least $4,000 on purchases within the first three months of the account opening, equal to $750 in travel

-- Free TSA PreCheck or Global Entry: Use your Venture card to receive up to a $100 credit for Global Entry or TSA PreCheck.
+- TSA PreCheck® or Global Entry Credit: Use your Venture card to receive up to a $100 credit for Global Entry or TSA PreCheck.
 You’re eligible to get reimbursed for this once every four years.
 Since this is a travel card, this perk should be useful for most cardholders.

 - Auto Rental Insurance Protection: If you pay for your rental car with this credit card, you will be able to avoid buying the insurance sold at the rental company counter.